collinder/translation_Slay_the_Spire/README.md

 find_words.py - for finding all frequent words in json files.

 parse.py - for replacing words in jsons.
 Need to add translation within kwords.

+|text

+СЛОВО Jedi515.txt - some tips for russians translators.